Diana Shnaider: 2023: Major debut, WTA Tour final, top 60

-Shnaider made her Grand Slam tournament debut at the 2023 Australian Open, after qualifying into the main draw.
+Shnaider made her Grand Slam tournament debut at the 2023 Australian Open after qualifying.
 She defeated Kristína Kučová for her first win at a major, before losing in the second round to sixth seed Maria Sakkari.
 As a result, she reached the top 100, at world No. 94, on 30 January 2023.

 After the Australian Open, Shnaider played one season of college tennis for North Carolina State.
 She went 20–3 in singles to help the Wolfpack win the ACC tournament and reach the 2023 NCAA Championships final.
 She was named the ACC tournament's most valuable player and ACC Freshman of the Year and received first-team All-ACC and All-American honors in singles and doubles.

-At the Budapest Grand Prix, she defeated top seed Bernarda Pera, but lost in the second round to lucky loser and eventual champion Maria Timofeeva.
-Shnaider reached the semifinals at the Hamburg Open defeating third seed Bernarda Pera in the quarterfinals, before losing to home favorite, wildcard Noma Noha Akugue.
+At the Budapest Grand Prix, she defeated top seed Bernarda Pera, but lost in the second round to lucky loser and eventual champion, Maria Timofeeva.
+Shnaider reached the semifinals at the Hamburg Open defeating third seed Bernarda Pera in the quarterfinals, before losing to home favorite, wildcard entrant Noma Noha Akugue.

-In her debut at the Asian swing, she defeated eighth seed Claire Liu at the Guangzhou Open.
-She lost in the second round to Wang Xiyu At the next tournament, she reached the semifinals second seed Petra Kvitová at the Ningbo Open.
+In her debut on the Asian swing, she defeated eighth seed Claire Liu at the Guangzhou Open.
+She lost in the second round to Wang Xiyu At the next tournament, she reached the semifinals by beating second seed Petra Kvitová at the Ningbo Open.
 Next, she defeated Linda Fruhvirtová to reach her first WTA Tour final but lost to top seed Ons Jabeur.
-Following a semifinal showing at the Jiangxi Open,she reached the top 60 on 23 October 2023.
+Following a semifinal showing at the Jiangxi Open, she reached the top 60 on 23 October 2023.